-Pass criteria: $0.999 \le C/{2^{32}} \le 1.001$ .
+Pass criteria: $0.999 \le C/{2^{32}} \le 1.001$.

 Comments: The test result is agnostic to RTP packets being received by the SUT or not.
+NTP time calculations require 64-bit integer arithmetic capability.
 The pass criterion corresponds to a minimum timestamp clock accuracy of 0.1 % but a much higher accuracy should in general be expected.
 The test setup can introduce packet delay jitter impacting measurement accuracy, which is mitigated by using a rather long test procedure and the above values are chosen as a trade-off.